supsi-dacd-isaac/krangpower/docs/source/io.rst

 :code:`Krang` can output such a json file through the :code:`Krang.save_json()` method.

+.. automethod:: krangpower.Krang.save_json
+   :noindex:

 Loading
 .......

-A function :code:`from_dss` is exposed at the module level.
-It was written with the **ONLY** scope of allowing direct use of existing dss scripts without having to translate them to krangpower instructions; in all other cases, writing a krangpower script is to be always preferred.

-.. autofunction:: krangpower.from_dss

-A function :code:`from_json(path)` is exposed at the module level.
+:code:`Krang` exposes a :code:`Krang.from_json(path)` class method.
 It returns a :code:`Krang` in the state syntesised by the JSON.

-.. autofunction:: krangpower.from_json
+.. automethod:: krangpower.Krang.from_json
+   :noindex:
 .. note::

    Inside the box, :code:`from_json(path)` instantiates an empty :code:`Krang`, adds all the components in the right order of dependency and finally returns it.